POLICY MANUAL OF THE

 The proceedings of each Annual, summer and Special Meeting of Members shall be recorded by the Secretary or acting Secretary in the Permanent Minute Book to be kept for that purpose.
 A copy of the minutes of each meeting shall be timely furnished by the Secretary to each Member of the Board and to any Member who is entitled to vote and requests such copy.

 Following the summer meeting of Members and prior to the fall quarter Board of Directors meeting, the Secretary shall prepare official written ballots with the names of all nominees for election to office and additional spaces for “write-in” candidates for each office.
 Such ballots shall include a notice of the last date (the “due date”) the ballot must be received by the Secretary in order to be counted in the election.
 The return envelope shall also provide a space to be signed by the voting Member certifying his/her eligibility to vote.
-Ballots shall be distributed to all Members eligible to vote by postage-paid U.S. mail, addressed to each such Member at the Member’s address appearing in the records of the Society, such mail being deposited in an official mailing depository at least thirty (30) days before the “due date.”
+Ballots shall be distributed to all Members eligible to vote through their private online profile at ncsurveyors.com or by postage-paid U.S. mail, addressed to each such Member at the Member’s address appearing in the records of the Society, such mail being deposited in an official mailing depository at least thirty (30) days before the “due date.”
 All ballots not timely received by the Secretary as of 11:59 PM of the “due date” and all uncertified ballots or return envelopes (if return envelope is unsigned) shall not be counted in the election.

 At or before the fall quarter meeting of the Board, the President shall appoint a Tellers Committee of at least three (3) non-officer Directors.
 The Secretary shall deliver all timely received ballots to the Tellers Committee who will open the ballots, validate the ballots with a current membership list, count the votes, and report the results of the election to the Board.
 Candidates for office receiving a plurality of validated votes cast shall be elected to office.
 Following the report of the Tellers Committee, the Board of Directors shall report election results to the Membership.